JOsinowo1/Calculator/README.md

-# Scientific-Calculator
+# Calculator
-All functions of a scientific calculator and performs all mathematical operations
+All functions of a calculator and performs all mathematical operations